 I have been practicing yoga for over 28 years.
 Since 2003, I have been teaching many weekly public & private yoga classes, in numerous West London locations.
-In recent years I have reduced my public schedule to focus more on my overseas yoga retreats & weekend workshops.
-However I still teach my long running community classes in Portobello Road in Notting Hill & I continue to teach once a week at The Lifecentre, Notting Hill & Porchester Centre in Queensway.
+In recent years I decided to reduce my public teaching schedule to focus more on running my overseas yoga retreats & one day & weekend workshops.
+However I still teach my long running community classes in Portobello Road in Notting Hill, & I continue to teach once a week at The Lifecentre, Notting Hill & at the Porchester Centre in Queensway.

-I also teach clients privately in their own homes & workplaces, notably in Notting Hill, Kensington, Holland Park, Shepherds Bush, Bayswater, Chelsea, Mayfair, Knightsbridge, Hammersmith, Fulham, Belgravia & Chiswick.
+Mostly I teach clients privately in their West London homes or workplaces, notably in Notting Hill, Kensington, Holland Park, Shepherds Bush, Bayswater, Chelsea, Mayfair, Knightsbridge, Hammersmith, Fulham, Belgravia & Chiswick.

-For the past 10 years, I have been running several overseas yoga retreats each year, along with my husband Dominic.
+For the past 10 years, my husband Dominic & I have been running several overseas yoga retreats each year.
 I take the greatest care in finding the locations for our retreats.
-I always look for beautiful ‘off the beaten track’ locations, genuinely warm hospitatility, a pleasant climate & excellent food.
+I always look for beautiful ‘off the beaten track’ locations, genuinely warm hospitality, a pleasant climate & excellent food.

 We have always been blessed by the wonderful people that have joined us on our retreats, each group creating their own unique alchemy.
 These yoga breaks around the world have become a fantastic, extended opportunity to explore yoga with others, both on & off the mat & watch our extended family of yogis grow & forming lifelong friendships & a supportive community.

 My oldest student started practicing yoga with me in his mid 80’s – so it’s really never too late to start!